chrishoerl/k8s-with-kind/README.md

 I could immediately reconnect to kube API with kubectl.
 But of course etcd complained that it was not perfectly time-synced.
 It was - of course - clear to me that this is not a final solution.

+#### The solution

+After searching on the web I found this [video](https://www.youtube.com/live/Cl-EWv3LmJA?feature=share) by Duffie Cooley on Youtube.
+He talks about the same scenario of expired certificates in k8s and how to renew them.

+I watched the whole 1.5 hours video at first and then tried to follow along each and every stepps of his on-screen guidance.
+He gives a lot of valuable background information.

+In the concrete situation most important information for me was to get the right kubeadm commands how to renew my certificates and how to copy the new certificates to the right directories on my cluster nodes.

+I had a problem which the guide in the video did not have.
+I was using k8s v1.13.x in which kubeadm command did not offer all comfortables parameters and all certificates ahd to be renewed manually.
+But I found it out.

+Finally after a few hours I had everything in place and I was able to restart my cluster components and reconnect via kubectl again!

+Perfect!!!
+Mission accomplished!

+#### The lesson learned and even more

 ### Prerequisites